stephengold/Minie/README.md

 (This setting has no effect on objects with non-convex shapes.)

-Debug visualization caches the mesh for each non-compound collision shape it renders.
+Debug visualization caches the mesh for every non-compound collision shape it renders.
 To clear this cache:

         DebugShapeFactory.clearCache();